-- i the habitat of fish, wildlife and threatened or endangered species, - ii the abundance and diversity of fish, wildlife and threatened or endangered species, - iii the food sources of fish and wildlife including those which are threatened or endangered, - iv the water quality of the wetland, and - v the flood storage and flood conveyance capabilities of the wetland; and
+- the habitat of fish, wildlife and threatened or endangered species, - the abundance and diversity of fish, wildlife and threatened or endangered species, - the food sources of fish and wildlife including those which are threatened or endangered. - the water quality of the wetland, and - the flood storage and flood conveyance capabilities of the wetland; ٧ and flood zone standards as set forth by the Federal Emergency Management Agency.
+The design must be in conformance with Chapter 652 (Floodplain Regulations) of the Ordinance Code; and